Lhongpei/BenLOC/README.md

 #### MIPLIB

 Heterogeneous dataset from [MIPLIB 2017](https://miplib.zib.de/), a well-established benchmark for evaluating MILP solvers.
 The dataset includes a diverse set of particularly challenging mixed-integer programming (MIP) instances, each known for its computational difficulty.
-These instances span various application domains, encompassing problems with different levels of complexity and solution difficulty, making MIPLIB 2017 a rigorous standard for testing the efficacy of MIP solvers in handling hard-to-solve cases.

 #### Set Covering

-This dataset consists of instances of the classic Set Covering Problem.
+This dataset consists of instances of the classic Set Covering Problem, which can be found [here](https://github.com/ds4dm/learn2branch/tree/master).
 Each instance requires finding the minimum number of sets that cover all elements in a universe.
 The problem is formulated as a MIP problem.
-This dataset is generated on our own and contains 3994 instances.

 #### Maximum Independent Set

-This dataset addresses the Maximum Independent Set Problem, where the goal is to find the largest set of vertices in a graph such that no two vertices are adjacent.
+This dataset addresses the Maximum Independent Set Problem, which can be found [here](https://github.com/ds4dm/learn2branch/tree/master).
 Each instance is modeled as a MIP, with the objective of maximizing the size of the independent set.
-This dataset is generated on our own and contains 1604 instances.

 #### NN Verification

 This “Neural Network Verification” dataset is to verify whether a neural network is robust to input perturbations can be posed as a MIP.
 The MIP formulation is described in the paper [On the Effectiveness of Interval Bound Propagation for Training Verifiably Robust Models (Gowal et al., 2018)](https://arxiv.org/abs/1810.12715).
 Each input on which to verify the network gives rise to a different MIP.
-In this dataset, a convolutional neural network is verified on each image in the MNIST dataset, giving rise to a corresponding dataset of MIPs.
-This dataset contains 3104 instances.

 #### Load Balancing

-This dataset is from [NeurIPS 2021 Competition](https://github.com/ds4dm/ml4co-competition) and it's a hard dataset.
+This dataset is from [NeurIPS 2021 Competition](https://github.com/ds4dm/ml4co-competition).
 This problem deals with apportioning workloads.
 The apportionment is required to be robust to any worker’s failure.
 Each instance problem is modeled as a MILP, using a bin-packing with an apportionment formulation.
-This dataset contains 2286 instances.

 ### Dataset Spliting